tugberkugurlu/python-samples/README.md

 ### 4-clone-repos.py

 This requires GitPython module to be installed.
-Install this through `pip`: `pip install gitpython`
+Install this through `pip`: `pip install gitpython`.

 ### Setup.py